honeycombio/honeycomb-kubernetes-agent/docs/configuration-reference.md

 ### drop_event

-The `drop_event` processor will remove all events where the specified field exactly matches one of the listed values.
+The `drop_event` processor will remove all events where the specified field exactly matches one of the values in the blacklist.

-This can be used to filter datasets from ingress to service based on which service or namespace is used.
+This can be used to filter datasets from _Ingress_ to _Service_ based on which _Service_ or _Namespace_ is used.

-Events that do not have a key named `field` present will be kept.
+Events that do not have a `field` matching this configuration will be kept.

 **Options:**
 key | value | description
 :--|:--|:--
-field | string | The name of the field to look into values | list  | A list of string values to match with
+field | string | The name of the event field to match against the blacklist values | list  | The set of field values that cause this processor to drop an event

 ### keep_event

-The `keep_event` processor will remove all events NOT matching one of the specified values.
+The `keep_event` processor will remove all events NOT matching one of the whitelisted values.
 Careless configuration of this filter will drop all events.

 It is effectively the inverse of `drop_event`.

-Events that do not have a key named `field` present will be kept to avoid accidental data loss.
+Events that do not have a `field` matching the configuration will be kept to avoid accidental data loss.

 **Options:**
 key | value | description
 :--|:--|:--
-field | string | The name of the field to look into values | list  | A list of string values to match with
+field | string | The name of the field to match against the whitelist values | list  | The name of the event field to match against the whitelist

 ### rename_field